glfw/glfw/README.md

    match event scancode (#1993)
  - [Win32] Bugfix: Instance-local operations used executable instance (#469,#1296,#1395)
  - [Cocoa] Bugfix: A connected Apple AirPlay would emit a useless error (#1791)
+ - [Wayland] Bugfix: `glfwSetClipboardString` would fail if set to result of `glfwGetClipboardString`

 ## Contact